Published June 2026 · Jason Ellis, Operations Director

 Why it matters: Correct answer: plastic scraper only on tempered glass (razor blades scratch coated or treated glass), pH-neutral solution on Quartzite or honed marble.
 If they can't answer, your finishes are at risk.

-“Do you issue a Hygiene Clearance Report at Phase 3 sign-off?”
+“Do you walk the site with me for a final walkthrough at Phase 3 sign-off?”

-Why it matters: This document protects you.
-If your cleaning company doesn't know what a Hygiene Clearance Report is, they haven't been working with general contractors at any significant scale.
+Why it matters: This in-person confirmation protects you.
+If your cleaning company doesn't offer a final walkthrough, they haven't been working with general contractors at any significant scale.

 Related Post-Construction Resources

-Full details on our Rough Clean → Detail Clean → Final Punch process, HEPA specs, and Hygiene Clearance Report.
+Full details on our Rough Clean → Detail Clean → Final Punch process, HEPA specs, and final walkthrough.

 View service page →Contractor Checklist Version